 Five Myths About Payday Loans, Debunked

-So many consumers have been misled by the popular myths surrounding instant payday loans that they’re wary of applying for one themselves, no matter how much it could help.
+So many consumers have been misled by the popular myths surrounding payday loans that they’re wary of submitting a request for one themselves, no matter how much it could help.
 But those myths are exactly that: myths.
-Myths are made-up stories with very little fact involved, and those surrounding instant payday loans need to be set straight.
+Myths are made-up stories with very little fact involved, and those surrounding payday loans need to be set straight.

 Misconception #1: Excessive Fees

 Probably the most common misconception surrounding payday loans is that they’re associated with inflated fees.
 In reality, the only fees paid by the loan recipient usually are interest-based, so they can be very low if the loan is repaid immediately per the repayment terms.
 And of course, just like traditional loans, those fees do add up if the loan is not repaid on time.
 However, this is not any greater of a risk than consumers would find when submitting a request for any loan, and is often mitigated by discounts granted in the case of early repayment.

 Another common myth surrounding payday loans is that there must be some kind of gimmick involved.
 It seems too good to be true for many.
 While it is true that the lending guidelines are much more lenient than those outlined by traditional lenders, that doesn’t mean there’s any kind of hidden catch.
 Applicants have every opportunity to change their mind, even more so than within the more rigid lending structure found in a standard bank.